-More recently, the Commission's 2014 review of Access to Justice Arrangements proposed an extensive set of reforms to the civil justice system.
+That 2014 inquiry proposed an extensive set of reforms to the civil justice system.
 The recommendations addressed issues such as creeping legalism in tribunals, unnecessary costs and delays in court processes, and the overly adversarial nature of the system more broadly.
 The Commission urges governments to work to implement these recommendations, many of which would benefit consumers.